 *Check the end of this piece for a comprehensive list of speakers.

 Consumer trust: is it safe to buy from a given shop?

 “This a global question”, Zbynek Loebl said in his introduction, “it’s not limited to the US”.
 This issue is also prevalent in Europe, as emphasised in last year’s conference report and the efforts made by The European Union to develop an embryonic cross border European commerce.
 Cross border commerce means distance and “distance trading relies entirely on trust” James Roper, the president of UK’s IMRG association for online retail reminded us.
-So, how do you reassure buyers who are far away from a vendor that the latter can be trusted?
+So, how do you reassure The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. who are far away from a vendor that the latter can be trusted?

 Governments are helpless

 “One of the first port of call for an association like us was the Government” James explained.
 “We worked with the then Labour Government in order to get the .co.uk domain name to mean something” he said, but it failed.
 “A .co.uk domain name means nothing” he added, it is just a chunk of Internet space purchased by an individual, whoever he/she may be.
 As a result, there is no guarantee at all that this person can be trusted.
 Now, if a British Government cannot protect what should rightfully be a piece of Britain on the Net, then who can?
 James’s hunch is that, failing to do what it takes, local European authorities have paved the way for large American retailers like Amazon and eBay to fill that position.
 “Governments aren’t in the game” he added, “they don’t get it” and “their role in all this is extremely limited”.

 A young environment, with which Governments are still coming to terms